theGeeBee/NextCloudOnFreeBSD/README.md

 # NextCloud on FreeBSD
-Script to automate installation of Nextcloud on FreeBSD
+Script to automate installation of Nextcloud on: FreeBSD12+, Truenas CORE 12 + (in a base jail), HardenedBSD13

 ## Instructions

-1. Clone repository or download release to your machine and extract
+01. Clone repository or download release to your machine and extract
-2. `cd` to folder as root
+02. `cd` to folder as root
-3. Open install.sh with your favourite editor
+03. Open install.sh with your favourite editor
-4. Change the values of variables as required to suite your environment
+04. Change the values of variables as required to suite your environment
-5. Save the file
+05. Save the file
+06. Run `pre_install.sh` as root to create a boot environment before installing, then reboot (or restart jai) before moving on
-6. Run `install.sh` as root
+07. Run `install.sh` as root
-7. Please be patient while the script runs
+08. Please be patient while the script runs
-8. Done
+09. Done
+10. Optional: run `optional/install_docserver.sh` if you wish to have the integrated Community Document Server running (FreeBSD only) (Requires OnlyOffice)

 **Installs the following:**